prooph/service-bus-symfony-bundle/doc/getting_started.md

         tags:
             - { name: 'prooph_service_bus.acme_command_bus.route_target' }
 ```
 The bundle will try to detect the name of the command by itself.
+You just need to overload the `messageName()` function and return the container service-id, which should handle the command.

 If this feels like too much magic or if the detection fails, you can still pass the name of the command as attribute:
 ```yaml